Sergio van Dijk

-Serginho "Sergio" van Dijk (born 6 August 1982) is a former professional footballer who played as a striker.
+Serginho "Sergio" van Dijk or bibik (born 6 August 1982) is a former professional footballer who played as a striker.
 He was the top goal scorer in the 2010–11 A-League regular season and made a name for himself in Australian football for his prolific scoring tally.
-Born in the Netherlands, he represented the Indonesia national team.
+Born in the Netherlands, he played for the Indonesia national team.

 Early life

 Van Dijk was named after the Brazilian star, Serginho Chulapa, who played for Brazil during the 1982 World Cup.
 His mother was a big fan of Brazil at the time.
 Van Dijk is of Dutch-Indonesian parentage.

 Club career

 Netherlands

 Van Dijk started his career at local club LTC in Assen before he was drafted into the FC Groningen youth academy.
 In the 2000–01 season he played two matches (one goal) for Groningen in the Eerste Divisie, helping them to gain promotion.
 In the Eredivisie he did not play for Groningen and he moved back to the Eerste Divisie with Helmond Sport in 2002.
 In 2005, he moved to FC Emmen, where he scored 18 and 12 goals in his first two seasons.
 In the 2007–08 season he played at Emmen alongside his brother Danny.